michipase/Elaborato_Docker-Kubernetes/README.md

                                  Dload  Upload   Total   Spent    Left  Speed 100  1316  100  1316    0     0   1531      0 --:--:-- --:--:-- --:--:--  1532
 ```
-Using `sed` the host address for the ingress element can be changed to our minikube IP address
+Using `sed`, the host address for the Ingress element can be changed to our Minikube IP address.
 ```bash
 sed -i -e 's/host: .*/host: 192.168.59.100.nip.io/g' Kubernetes-From-Scratch-Wrap-Up-Test.yaml
 ```

-The yaml file gets loaded into the Minikube cluster
+The YAML file gets loaded into the Minikube cluster

 ```console
 x@y:~/docker-kubernetes-univr$ kubectl create -f Kubernetes-From-Scratch-Wrap-Up-Test.yaml